Have you ever tried making Wonton Soup?

 Some of the items used in this post are available through Amazon for your convenience.

-- For the wontons: Mix all the wonton ingredients together with your hands, pork through egg yolk.
+- Mix all the ingredients together with your hands, pork, green onions, soy sauce, rice wine, ginger, brown sugar and egg yolk.
 Let mixture sit for about 20 minutes while you prep the ingredients for the soup.

 - Put 1 teaspoon of filling in the center of wonton wrapper.